marksmwl/raft-kv/README.md

 - **In-Memory Storage**: Fast, thread-safe, in-memory key-value map (`map[string]string`).
 - **HTTP API**: Provides a simple RESTful interface for clients.
 - **Local Cluster**: Out-of-the-box configuration to run a 5-node cluster locally for testing and development.
-- **gRPC Migration (In Progress)**: The project is currently transitioning to use gRPC for robust inter-node communication and client-server interactions.
+- **gRPC**: The project uses gRPC for inter-node communication and client-server interactions.

 ## Architecture